shardsio/shardsio.github.io/doc/sql_documents.md

 ## Number of employees by cities
 **/
 --- chart pie
-select city, COUNT(*) from employees group by city
+SELECT city, COUNT(*) FROM employees GROUP BY city

 /**
-This is an example of SQL document
+This is an example of SQL document.

-**/
+Visit [www.sqltabs.com](http://www.sqltabs.com) for more details **/
 ```

-The complete output of the above SQL document is available [here](http://www.sqltabs.com/api/1.0/docs/6b28b79e0357cce98eb1f1403b1e7075)
+The complete output of the above SQL document is available [here](http://www.sqltabs.com/api/1.0/docs/f3cadc311183668313d2c3ad899fe19e)

 ###